soundglade/aimlab/guidelines/design-principles.md

 ## Core Philosophy

-AIM Lab embraces a minimalist, airy aesthetic that reflects its experimental nature as an "AI meditation petri dish."
+AIM Lab embraces a minimalist, airy aesthetic that reflects its experimental nature as an "AI meditation playground."
 This document outlines the foundational principles that define the AIM Lab experience.

 ## Visual Design